Leet1s/NumberX/README.md

 # NX

-NX is a c# library for storing and manipulating numbers with arbitrary precision and in different bases.
+NX is a C# library for storing and manipulating numbers with arbitrary precision and in different bases.

 ## String Syntax